In this Park Facility

 Register online, over the phone through the Customer Service Center (503-823-2525), or by calling or visiting a recreation or arts center.

 Portland Parks Preschool

-Now enrolling for the 2022-2023 school year.
-Virtual and discount options are available.
+Now enrolling for the 2023-2024 school year.
+Mt.
+Scott Community Center Preschool has been relocated to the former Laurelhurst Dance Studio.
+Discount options are available.
 View details and learn more about Portland Parks Preschool at portland.gov/parks/preschool.

 TeenForce Drop-in Activities